 Is Autism a Genetic Problem?

 The short answer to this question is yes and no, this is because genetics is part of the problem but not all of the problem.
-For example we know that those that have MTHFR gene mutations such as A1298C are more likely to have problems with biopterin which essentially can alter a person’s neurotransmitters considerably but it doesn’t stop there, often those with Autism have serious problems with detoxification in phase 1 and phase 2 of their liver detoxification pathways which really explains how all of this trouble started to begin with when you take a closer look.
+For example we know that those that have MTHFR gene mutations such as A1298C are more likely to have problems with biopterin which essentially can alter a person’s neurotransmitters considerably but it doesn’t stop there, often those with Autism have serious problems with detoxification in phase 1 and phase 2 of their liver detoxification pathways along with gut microbiome which really explains how all of this trouble started to begin with when you take a closer look.

 Toxicity, Autism and Gene Mutations

 There are many ways that we can get toxic and normally we can deal with toxins with our body’s built-in detoxification systems, but those with Autism have usually started their lives with a percentage of a disadvantage when it comes to detoxification.
-Poor detoxification then leads to poor development of the brain and increased susceptibility to pollutants, parasites, viruses, heavy metals, nutritional imbalances, and gut/brain bacterial flora biodiversity.
+Poor detoxification then leads to poor development of the brain and increased susceptibility to pollutants, parasites, viruses, heavy metals, nutritional imbalances, and gut/brain bacterial flora biodiversity dysbiosis.

 That being said NEVER underestimate the power of tracking down these detoxification problems genetically when it comes to autism, as we have found those that have been trying for many years to treat/manage this disorder often found treatments didn’t even come close to ticking the right boxes that lead to the best possible advantage in terms of reversing/improving the disorder.

 Some of the more common genes associated with and that contribute to Autism include:

 GGT1, GSX, GPX, GSTP